Evaluation and Optimization of Leave-one-out Cross-validation for the Lasso

 Because of the low bias of LO and the ability of the lasso to select more important variables, there's been a lot of recent interest in using the lasso with LO in high-dimensional settings where $p$ is either greater than or close to $n$.
 Kamiar Rad, Haolin Zou, Arnab Auddy, and Arian Maleki proved that versions of Burman's bounds can be extended to certain generalized linear models and nonsmooth regularizers when the ratio $p/n$ remains constant as $n\to\infty$ [\citelop, \citelo].
 Additionally using the matrix inversion lemma, Rad, Wang, and Zhou developed an efficient approximation to LO for regularized generalized linear models [\citealo, \citealop].

 The LO-LARS algorithm integrates the techniques used in efficient LO approximation with a version of the LARS algorithm [\citelars, \citelarslike].
 Like LARS, LO-LARS works by incrementally building lasso solution paths as a function of $t$, starting from $t=0$; unlike LARS, though, it builds solution paths for every leave-one-out subset of the data set, which are used to produce leave-one-out errors.
-By using the matrix inversion lemma, LO-LARS is able to eliminate much of the overhead that would be incurred if the lasso subproblems were to be solved independently; and by integrating LO computation into a lasso solver, LO-LARS is able to account for activation changes in the subproblems and compute LO exactly. \subend
+By using the matrix inversion lemma, LO-LARS is able to eliminate much of the overhead that would be incurred if the lasso subproblems were to be solved independently; and by integrating LO computation into a lasso solver, LO-LARS is able to account for activation changes in the subproblems and compute LO exactly.
+While exact computation of LO is practical for many data sets, it can still be prohibitively expensive for some larger data sets.
+In such cases, LO-LARS can be adapted to compute the piecewise function for approximate leave-one-out cross-validation [\citealo, \citealop] instead where individual activation changes are no longer tracked, making the algorithm significantly less expensive. \subend